 Schools from K-12 to universities are deploying telepresence robots to ensure no student is left behind.
 For an in-depth look at educational applications, see our guide on robots in education.

-Top Telepresence Robots in 2026: Complete Comparison
+What Are the Top Telepresence Robots in 2026?

 The telepresence robot market features several established players, each targeting different use cases and budgets.
 Here's our comprehensive breakdown of the leading options:

-Double 3 by Double Robotics
+Double 3 (Note: Currently sold out) by Double Robotics

 Best for: Business and enterprise environments